scalasm/aws-lambda-mcp-cookbook/README.md

 This project aims to reduce cognitive load and answer these questions for you by providing a production grade Python Serverless MCP server blueprint that implements best practices for AWS Lambda, MCP, Serverless CI/CD, and AWS CDK in one project.

-The MCP server uses JSON RPC over HTTP (non streamable) via API Gateway's body payload parameter.
+The MCP server uses JSON RPC over HTTP (non stream-able) via API Gateway's body payload parameter.
 See integration tests and see how the test event is generated.

 ```python
 from aws_lambda_env_modeler import init_environment_variables